 As you can see, e-Learning platform development opens up new possibilities — an access to a wider audience with no geo limits, an ability to reuse your content and scale it for bigger groups.
 Also, custom development allows you to build a platform that will perfectly match your business needs and include only the features you need

-Depending on activities and tasks you aim at and your type of business, you can either create an e-Learning app, develop an e-Learning website, or do both.
+Depending on activities and tasks you aim at and your type of business, you can either create an e-Learning app or website, develop an e-Learning website, or do both.

 Why don’t we briefly summarize the main e-Learning platform development steps?